List Of Festivals Celebrated In The Month Of September

 Ramnagar is about 8 km away from Varanasi and it has its world-famous Ramlila which got a UNESCO certificate of heritage because of its strong cultural moorings.
 In Varanasi, the local folks celebrate the return of Rama to Ayodhya by way of the Ramnagar ki Ramleela.
 Ramnagar is the perfect place to partake in the visual delights of this ancient dance-drama of India.
 It is a 31-day festival which portrays the story of Ram in a unique way, this Ramlila is being played for the past 233 years in the Ramnagar Fort of Varanasi.

 Where: Ramnagar, Varanasi

 What is Special: Whole Varanasi turns into one big stage where the story of Ram unfolds in 31-days of this festival.

 Many festivals are celebrated throughout the year in various regions of Ladakh.
 The natural beauty of Ladakh and many festivals are quite popular among tourists.
 Ladakh Festival is one of them celebrated in Leh and its villages in the month of September.
 The path to Leh-Ladakh opens only during a few months of summer.
 This is the season when tourists reach here and enjoy the panoramic natural views.

-In Ladakh festival, people dress in very colorful robes, mask, and their traditional jewelry.
-Gathering of locals and tourist fills up the entire space around the gompas, a Buddhist monastery, where various stalls and tents are erected.
+At the Ladakh festival, people dress in very colorful robes, mask, and their traditional jewelry.
+The gathering of locals and tourist fills up the entire space around the gompas, a Buddhist monastery, where various stalls and tents are erected.
 People come from all parts of Ladakh to celebrate and participate in this cultural fest with utmost joy and opulence.
 The event also hosts adventure sports like bike rally, archery, and river rafting up to Khardungla Pass for the adventurous enthusiasts.